cloudflare/cloudflare-docs/content/pages/platform/functions.md

 ---
-order: 6
 pcx-content-type: concept
+title: Functions (beta)
+weight: 7
 ---

 # Functions (beta)

 <Aside type="note" header="Functions is currently in beta">

-You can track current issues that the Pages team is fixing in [Known Issues](/platform/known-issues).
+You can track current issues that the Pages team is fixing in [Known Issues](/pages/platform/known-issues/).
 Please let us know any unreported issues by posting in our [Discord](https://discord.com/invite/cloudflaredev).

 </Aside>